-You are cordially invited to participate in the eleventh meeting on Genome Organization and Nuclear Function, which will be held at Cold Spring Harbor Laboratory.
-The meeting will begin on the evening of Tuesday, April 28, 2020, and will conclude with lunch on Saturday, May 2.
+The eleventh Cold Spring Harbor meeting on Genome Organization and Nuclear Function is going fully virtual and will now likely commence mid-morning (10am) US eastern standard time on Tuesday, April 28, 2020 and end on Friday May 1 late afternoon (EST).
 The specific goal for this meeting is to bring together cellular and molecular biologists to discuss recent advances in the spatial and temporal aspects of nuclear structure/function.

 Wendy Bickmore, MRC Human Genetics Unit, University of Edinburgh, UK